hsf-training/hsf-training-databases-basics/_episodes/04-mysql-and-python.md

 ## Lets create a new database for this chapter.
-Not to collide with database created in previous chapter.
-Let create a different database for this one named as `metadata2` In another terminal , run the following command
+So as not to collide with database created in previous chapter, let's create a different database for this one called `metadata2`
+In another terminal, run the following command
 ~~~bash
 docker exec -it metadata bash -c "mysql -uroot -pmypassword"
 ~~~
-Then you will see mysql command prompt as ``mysql>`` .
+Then you will see a mysql command prompt as ``mysql>`` .
 Use following command to create  a database named ``metadata2``.
 ```sql
 CREATE DATABASE metadata2;
 ```

 ## Installation
 Make sure you have python in your system.
-Lets create a virtual environment and install sqlAlchemy .
+Let's create a virtual environment and install sqlAlchemy .
 Lets create a directory to work
 ```bash
 mkdir myhsfwork && cd myhsfwork
 ```

-Creating a vittual environment.
+Creating a virtual environment.

 ```bash
 python -m venv venv